 The notes also need to disclose any transactions with related parties.
 The related parties of a charity include all the trustees and their close family members, plus the key management personnel and their spouses.
 If the charity transacts with any of these individuals, it will need to consider if the transaction needs to be disclosed in the financial statements.
 The SORP provides information on the types of transactions that must be reported and those that do not.

 The most important disclosure is where a trustee has been paid, either for performing their trustee role or in their professional capacity.

 The most common disclosure is in relation to trustees’ expenses, which must be disclosed whether they are reimbursed costs that the trustee has paid for themselves or whether the charity paid for the expenditure directly on the trustees’ behalf.

 The SORP also requires the disclosure of any donations from related parties, with detailed disclosure for any donations made with conditions.
 The charity must also disclose the aggregate total of donations received from related parties without conditions.

 Where can I find out more?

-Join Joanna at the next "Getting to Grips with SORP" full day training course on the 19th September at the RCPI, 6 Kildare St, Dublin.
+The next full day SORP training course is on the 25th October at the RCPI, 6 Kildare St, Dublin.